fengzhenqiong/Sky.Class.js/README.md

 var cls = Class.extend(/*parentClass, mixins...*/);
 ```

-The above two class definition are equivalent, it creates a class with a default initialize method.<br />
+The above three class definition are equivalent, it creates a class with a default initialize method.<br />

 the initialize method works as the initializer when creating new instances of the class. if you provide a initialize method in the mixin, it will overwrite the default one.<br />